dmitry01k/DIA_TEST/README.md

 ## User Controller

 #### Get User Information
-    - Retrieves information about a user based on their ID or email.
+    - Get information about a user based on their ID or email.
     - Endpoint: GET api/user/:idOrEmail
     - Request: {}
     - Response: {